last updated on September 27th 2019

 Spend your first and second day exploring the town.
 I recommend that you do at least one hike.
 Queenstown Hill might be your safest bet as it's neither strenuous nor particularly crowded, but the views from the top are beautiful.

 On the second day in the afternoon consider driving the road to Glenorchy.
 Stop for a photo at the Bennet's Bluff Point.
 This road will be an awesome introduction for you to the scenic drives of the South Island.

 Where to stay in Queenstown?

 Day 3-4 Fiordland: Te Anau & Milford Sound

 Make sure to keep your eyes on the road and stop only at designated stops.
-This scenic drive has been named the Devil's staircase.
-As unappealing as it may sound, it is another amazing stretch of road.
-The second half of the journey is a bit more flat, but still offers some great views.
+This scenic drive has been aptly named the Devil's staircase.
+As unappealing as it may sound, it is amazing!

 Distance between Queenstown & Te Anau: 170 km / 105 miles